Mowerick/notion-google-sync/README.md

 - Google Cloud service account key (`google_service_account.key`)
 - `.env` file with required environment variables

 ## Notion Database Setup

-## Notion Database Setup

 Your Notion database should contain the following fields and types.
-The property names can be customized in the mapping file:
+The property names can be customized using the mapping file:

 | Logical Name | Type         | Description                                 |
 |--------------|--------------|---------------------------------------------|